marilius12/taxes/pages/taxes-on-investments.md

   - safe investments lower the risk of losing your principal (for a degree, retirement, etc.)
     - i.e. core portfolio with low volatility, limited downside risk, and steady growth
     - ex: broad-market index funds (ETFs), blue-chip stocks, value stocks

+## Disclaimer

+IANAFA.
+This is **not** financial or tax advice.
+Do your own research and/or consult a licensed professional.